 If you've made it this far, you're quite interested in the RV travel option.
 In my one-week experience, it offered many potential benefits.

 I did not find the driving to be as difficult as expected, and MPG was also a relatively pleasant surprise.
 Overnight stays varied in quality, with campsites offering electrical hookups far superior to the others.
 If given the option, paying a bit extra for electricity is money well spent.

 It's impossible to make a blanket recommendation for every budget traveler.
-Each person and each trip present scores of variables that must be considered.
+Each person and each trip presents scores of variables that must be considered.
 But here are a few general conclusions that might serve as a starting point:

 RV Travel becomes more economical as the size of your travel party increases.

 Consider these numbers: if an RV rental is about $300/day, the total daily cost rises to about $400 when you add fuel, propane, and groceries.
 For just two people, traveling by car might be less expensive than that.

 But if you have a party of six, you... might need two hotel rooms and you'd be buying up to 18 restaurant meals per day.
 Doing that on $400/day could prove challenging.

 Let us suppose you have purchased an RV.
 The Recreation Vehicle Industry Association (RVIA) makes this statement on the issue of affordability: "Even factoring in RV ownership costs, and considering resulting tax benefits, a family of four can spend up to 59 percent less when traveling by RV."